carbon-language/carbon-lang/llvm/docs/LangRef.rst

-When using the hexadecimal form, constants of types half, float, and double are represented using the 16-digit form shown above (which matches the IEEE754 representation for double); half and float values must, however, be exactly representable as IEE754 half and single precision, respectively.
+When using the hexadecimal form, constants of types half, float, and double are represented using the 16-digit form shown above (which matches the IEEE754 representation for double); half and float values must, however, be exactly representable as IEEE 754 half and single precision, respectively.
 Hexadecimal format is always used for long double, and there are three forms of long double.
 The 80-bit format used by x86 is represented as ``0xK`` followed by 20 hexadecimal digits.
 The